pi-etro/abc-wave/README.md

 </p>
 <p align="center">Figure 4.
 Textures used on the pillars and the palm trees, respectively.</p>
 <br>

+Finally, the `camera` class is a implementation of a LookAt Camera that can be moved with `WASD` or `↑←↓→` keys, making it possible to "walk" through the scene.

 The main libraries used by ABCg are: [SDL](https://www.libsdl.org/) to handle inputs and outputs, [GLEW](http://glew.sourceforge.net/) to access the OpenGL graphical API and [emscripten](https://emscripten.org/) to generate the application's WebAssembly.